niharikam19/Color-identification-in-images/README.md

-Hello i am Niharika computer vision and iot intern at the sparks foundation .Color identification in images project is the part of internship
+Hello i am Niharika computer vision and iot intern at the sparks foundation .I made this Color identification in images project as the part of my internship at the sparks foundation.